gameduell/logger/README.md

-= Description =
+## Description

-Library for logging to encapsulate the logging logic as a separate package.
+This library provides a simple print method.
+It is basically a replacement to the trace method in order to not append the file name and line number automatically.

+## Usage:

+Simply call Logger.print("<some string>")

-= Release Log =
+## Release Log

-== 1.0.0 ==
+### 1.0.0

-- print() function which was previously implemented in DuellKit
+Initial release